TOPLAP-Israel/TOPLAP-Israel.github.io/_posts/2020-01-04-algorave-dream-machines.md

 not only for the possibilities it can open but also because of the sense of magic it can create when used as a form of human artistic expression.

-Inspired by Ted Nelson's ideologies exposed in his dual-book _Computer Lib / Dream Machines_, the first edition of an Algorave in Israel aspires to celebrate the creative power of code and technology through music, dance and visuals.
+Inspired by Ted Nelson's ideologies exposed in his dual-book _Computer Lib / Dream Machines_, Israel's first Algorave edition aspires to celebrate the creative power of code and technology through music, dance and visuals.
 We want to go back to a time where dreams of what the World could become through the power of technology were alive and thriving.
 A time where visionaries imagined a fascinating world without borders to creativity and learning supported by the help of computers.